Limitation of Characterizing Implicit Regularization by Data-independent Functions: Conclusions and Discussion

-In this work, we provide mathematical definitions of regularization, implicit regularization and explicit regularization.
+In this work, we provide mathematical definitions of regularization, implicit regularization, and explicit regularization.
 We specify two levels of characterization of implicit regularization using a data-independent function $G$, i.e., (full) characterization and characterization in the weak sense.
-We propose two general dynamical mechanisms, i.e., Two-point and One-point Overlapping mechanisms, by which the implicit regularization is difficult to or even cannot be characterized by data-independent functions.
-Specifically, we give concrete one-hidden-neuron NNs with sigmoid or Softplus activation which realize these mechanisms for illustration.
-These examples further inspire us to provide general overlapping recipes that produce rich classes of one-hidden-neuron networks which realize these two mechanisms respectively.
-We show that our Two-point Overlapping Recipe depend on the global property of activation functions.
+We delve into the nature of implicit regularization and address its challenges by proposing two general dynamical mechanisms, i.e., Two-point and One-point Overlapping mechanisms.
+These mechanisms make implicit regularization difficult to characterize or even impossible to characterize using data-independent functions.
+Additionally, we give numerical examples that realize these mechanisms with one-hidden-neuron NNs with Sigmoid or Softplus activations.
+These examples further inspire our development of Two-point and One-point Overlapping recipes that produce rich classes of one-hidden-neuron networks which realize these two mechanisms respectively.
+Last but not least, We show that our Two-point Overlapping Recipe depends on the global property of activation functions.

-One advantage of our recipes is that they serve as general guidelines or construction principles, following which rich classes of common one-hidden-neuron NNs can be obtained.
-In comparison, each existing examples considers a more specific case.
-The generality of our recipes suggests that implicit regularization that can hardly or even cannot be characterized by data-independent functions in certain sense is common.
+One strength of our work is that we proposed two mechanisms explaining why characterizing implicit regularization using data-independent functions often fails, and we have recipes that serve as general guidelines for the construction of examples.
+This systematic approach yields rich classes of common one-hidden-neuron NNs.
+Furthermore, as we have discussed before, our recipes and mechanisms have the potential to be extended to two-layer NNs with multiple neurons, or even more general models.
+In comparison, the existing examples mainly focus on more specific cases (e.g., specific set-up or specific kind of activations).The generality of our recipes thus suggests that it is generally difficult to characterize implicit regularization by data-independent functions, if not impossible.

+On the other hand, our work does not fully explain the implicit regularization in NNs.
+For example, we do not know whether all the implicit regularization of NNs fall into one of our recipes and/or mechanisms.
+Neither are we clear about the practical implication of it.
+In particular, whether a data-dependent implicit regularization could help the generalization of DNNs remains an open problem for the future research.